wouters/waveCanvas/README.md

 For example, if the waveform is max.
 680px and the song is 3m32 (= 212sec) you can calculate the ```--pixels-per-second``` like this:

 ```680 * 2 / 212 = 7``` (only integers, no decimals)

+The json file will then be about 26kb.